 In our postmodern, Western Orange level world and work place, the act of being still is unacceptable.
 Yet the truth is that the solutions to our current global problems will only come from the transrational mind.
 We cannot reason our way through these problems.
 It was reason that got us here.
 Divorcing ourselves from the transrational spiritual domain and relying only on the linear, mechanistic world.

 Leadership development for the 21st Century requires schooling in the transrational domain.
-It requires skill in contemplation, silence, prayer.
+It requires skill in contemplation, silence, prayer, mindfulness.
 Show me an MBA program that has “Mystical Contemplation” as one of its core subjects?

 2:23AM Integrity is the Essence